jessesquires/FreedomFarts/README.md

 ## About

+>Check out the web version! http://bit.ly/usafarts

 Freedom Farts is the politically-themed, satirical fart app for iOS that never was.
-It was originally submitted to the App Store in October, 2012 -- just in time for the [2012 Presidential Election](http://en.wikipedia.org/wiki/United_States_presidential_election,_2012). (*Wasn't that exciting!*) However, it was rejected by Apple because "[too many fart apps](http://www.engadget.com/2010/09/09/apples-app-store-review-guidelines-we-dont-need-any-more-far/)".
+It was originally submitted to the App Store in October, 2012 &mdash; just in time for the [2012 Presidential Election](http://en.wikipedia.org/wiki/United_States_presidential_election,_2012). (*Wasn't that exciting!*) However, it was rejected by Apple because "[too many fart apps](http://www.engadget.com/2010/09/09/apples-app-store-review-guidelines-we-dont-need-any-more-far/)".

 After rejection, an appeal to the Apple Review Board was submitted immediately but the rejection was upheld.

 I've decided that this app shouldn't simply collect dust on my HDD.
-So, here it is -- free and open-source.
+So, here it is &mdash; free and open source.
 It has since been streamlined and updated for iOS 7.

 ![icon](https://raw.github.com/hexedbits/FreedomFarts/master/Freedom%20Farts/Images.xcassets/AppIcon.appiconset/Icon-120.png) &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; ![app store badge](https://raw.githubusercontent.com/hexedbits/FreedomFarts/master/Screenshots/notonappstore.png)